Birational geometry of foliations associated to simple derivations: Preliminaries on foliations

 \begin{itemize}

-\item[$(a)$] the foliation is transverse to $\pi$ and $S$ is smooth;
+\item[$(a)$] The fiber is regular and transverse to the foliation.

-\item[$(b)$] the surface $S$ admits two quotient singular points $q_1,q_2$ of the same order $k\geq 2$ and the fiber is not invariant by the foliation;
+\item[$(b)$] The surface admits two cyclic quotient singularities $q_1,q_2$ of the same order $k\geq 2$ along the fiber.
+The fiber has order $k$ and is not invariant by the foliation.

-\item[$(c)$] there are two possibilities: either $p_1,p_2$ are non degenerate singularities, or $p$ is an unique saddle-node with Milnor number $2$ whose strong separatrix is transverse to the vertical fiber, $S$ being smooth in both cases;
+\item[$(c)$] There are two possibilities: the fiber is regular and invariant and either contains two non degenerate singularities $s_1,s_2$ or a unique saddle-node $s$ with Milnor number $\mu= 2$ whose strong separatrix is transverse to the fiber.

-\item[$(d)$] there are two saddle-nodes with Milnor number $m$ whose strong separatrix is given by the vertical fiber, $S$ being smooth;
+\item[$(d)$] The fiber is regular and contains two saddle-nodes whose strong separatrices are contained in the fiber.

-\item[$(e)$] the surface $S$ admits two quotient singularities with same order equal to $2$ and $\calf_{nef}$ admits a saddle node with Milnor number $m$ whose strong separatrix is in the vertical fiber.
+\item[$(e)$] The surface admits two quotient singularities with order equal to $2$ along the fiber; there is a saddle node on the fiber whose strong separatrix is in the fiber.
+The fiber has order~$2$.

 \end{itemize}